That Girl Cooks Healthy

 • Set your air fryer to 180c/356f for about 7 minutes (mine took 7 minutes yours may take roughly 12 minutes without preheating).

-• Shaking the fryer basket to even cooking halfway through
+• Shaking the fryer basket to ensure an even distribution of cooking, halfway through.

 • Re-season again just before serving.

-I personally perfer to peel the skin off however you can leave it on if you wish.
+I personally prefer to peel the skin off however you can leave it on if you wish.
 Just make sure to thoroughly wash your parsnips and blot them off dry.

-Although this recipe isn't time consuming, if you want to really reduce your time in the kitchen then I would recommend cutting your parsnips to size before you're ready to fry them.
+Although this recipe isn't focused on time consuming, if you want to really reduce your time in the kitchen then I would recommend cutting your parsnips to size before you're ready to fry them.

-Place them in a zip lock bag and refrigerate until you are ready.
+Place them in a zip lock bag and refrigerate until you are ready to use.

 Are parsnips the same as carrots?